Leveraging Haptic Feedback to Improve Data Quality and Quantity for Deep Imitation Learning Models: Results

-\subsection{Phase 2: Impact of Haptics and No Haptics datasets on autonomous robot performance}
+\subsection{Phase 2: Impact of Haptic and Non-Haptic datasets on autonomous robot performance}

 All six policies were deployed in the real world and tested at four doors relevant to that side: two unseen doors and two seen doors.
 For example, a policy trained on only right swing doors would be tested on two unseen right swing doors and two seen right swing doors.
 The unseen doors were included to test the generalization capabilities of the policy.
 The policies trained on both left and right swing door data were tested on eight doors -- four seen doors and four unseen doors.
 For right swing doors only (at the left in Figure \ref{allevals}), policies trained both with and without haptic feedback performed well in the real world, at 79\% and 78\% success, respectively.
 The demonstrators noted that this task was easier than the left swing door task, thus we can infer that the haptic feedback did not have much of an effect.
-For models trained on the left swing doors the policy trained with the Haptic dataset performed 24\% better than the policy trained with the No Haptic dataset.
+For models trained on the left swing doors the policy trained with the Haptic dataset performed 24\% better than the policy trained with the Non-Haptic dataset.
 For each door side and each policy condition, policies performed slightly better on the seen doors rather than the unseen doors.
 For the two policies trained on a combination of left and right swing doors in Figure \ref{allevals}, the policy trained with haptic feedback examples performed 10\% better than the policy without haptic feedback.
-This is consistent with the differences between the left swing and right swing door side-specific policies.
-We observe a higher average policy performance when combining the left and right data, meaning there is some transfer learning between the left and right.
-Comparing all training data conditions -- right only, left only, and right and left -- the policy trained with haptic feedback leads to an overall 11\% improvement in performance.
-Thus, haptic feedback leads to higher data quality and a better-performing autonomous robot policy.
+This was consistent with the differences between the left swing and right swing door side-specific policies.
+We observed a higher average policy performance when combining the left and right data, meaning there was some transfer learning between the left and right.